sofiane-abou-abderrahim/react-redux-counter/README.md

 1. in `Counter.js`, add 2 buttons to increment & decrement the counter
 2. use `useDispatch()` to dispatch actions & wire up these buttons with help of 2 functions

+## 5. Redux with Class-based Components

+1. add a new `Counter` class in `Counter.js` & extend it to `Component`
+2. render the JSX code inside of it
+3. add all the relevant methods
+4. add the `this` keyword to refer to these methods
+5. get access to Redux with help of the `connect` feature